knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Rate Limiting to Protect APIs from Overuse**
     - Implementing rate limiting to control the number of requests made by clients.
+    - Introduce Middleware
+    - Understanding the request pipeline and creating custom middleware for handling requests.

 1. **Pagination and Sorting**
     - Implementing pagination and sorting mechanisms for handling large data sets.